About

 8 Wall Gallery acknowledges the Traditional Owners upon whose unceded lands we live and work.
 We honour and celebrate the ongoing cultural and spiritual connections to these lands, skies and waterways in which stories, ancestors, and dreamings of First Nations peoples are woven, and pay our utmost respect to Elders past, present, and emerging.
 This always was and always will be Aboriginal land.

 We're located on Gadigal land in the heart of the Paddington Arts Precinct, alongside the highly respected Roslyn Oxley9 Gallery, just above Annette Larkin Fine Art.
-Please pop in and say hello - find us under contactFrankie's our manager, and staff, friends, and artists are often around - we look forward to sharing with you what's in store.
+Please pop in and say hi anytime.

 [*not affiliated]